33 Reasons Why I ♥ NY (and you will, too)

-18. The iconic spiral of the Guggenheim, a relaxing way to view the Chagall’s, Picasso’s, and the most Kandinsky’s in the U.S.
+18. The iconic spiral of the Guggenheim, start at the top for a relaxing way to view the Chagall’s, Picasso’s, and the most Kandinsky’s in the U.S.

 19. The eclectic music found every night at Caffe Vivaldi, an old time classic club in the Village, or Jim Caruso’s “Cast Party” at Birdland on Monday nights, where Broadway performers relax on their night off and belt out their fave tunes.

 20. Picnic on the grounds of the Cloisters in northern Manhattan, after viewing the medieval wonders inside.
 You will be overlooking the Hudson River and Palisades, and the George Washington Bridge (our Golden Gate),